microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_azuresentinel/_index.md

    ![Screenshot showing az deployment group create command](./04.png)

-## Azure Arc-enabled VMs onboarding on Azure Sentinel
+## Azure Arc-enabled VMs onboarding on Microsoft Sentinel

-Once you have deployed Azure Sentinel on your Log Analytics workspace, you will need to connect data sources to it.
+Once you have deployed Microsoft Sentinel on your Log Analytics workspace, you will need to connect data sources to it.

 There are connectors for Microsoft services, third party solutions from the Security products ecosystem.
-You can also use Common Event Format (CEF), Syslog, or REST-API to connect your data sources with Azure Sentinel.
+You can also use Common Event Format (CEF), Syslog, or REST-API to connect your data sources with Microsoft Sentinel.

-For servers and VMs, you can install the Microsoft Monitoring Agent (MMA) agent or the Sentinel agent which collects the logs and forwards them to Azure Sentinel.
+For servers and VMs, you can install the Microsoft Monitoring Agent (MMA) agent or the Sentinel agent which collects the logs and forwards them to Microsoft Sentinel.
 You can deploy the agent in multiple ways by leveraging Azure Arc:

 * Using **[Extension Management](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_servers/day2/arc_vm_extension_mma_arm/)**